 RMSF is a tick-borne rickettsial disease seen almost exclusively in the Americas with a high mortality rate if left untreated.
 It is the most commonly fatal rickettsial disease in the United States.17 The initial clinical presentation can vary.
 Typically, the rash presents as erythematous and maculopapular, but it can evolve and is seen in only about 50% of cases.

 According to the CDC, RMSF is seen in all 48 of the continental U.S. states.
 The greatest geographic concentration is in North Carolina, Oklahoma, Missouri, Arkansas, and Tennessee, accounting for more than 60% of cases.
 Peak transmission is in May through August, with the exception of Rickettsia rickettsii.
 R. rickettsii is found year-round in Arizona and has been found to have a higher fatality rate.
 As of Jan.
-1, 2010, cases of RMSF are reported under a new category called Spotted Fever Rickettsiosis (SFR).
-In 2017, more than 6,248 cases were reported.
-It is difficult to discern how many of those cases specifically were RMSF because of the new reporting, but the CDC reports that in clinical reviews of RMSF cases, about 5-10% of cases are fatal.18 According to the literature, most cases occur in pediatric patients, with the highest incidence between the ages of 5 and 9 years,19-21 and males are affected more commonly than females.19
+1, 2010, cases of RMSF are reported under a new category called Spotted fever rickettsiosis (SFR).
+In 2019, 5,207 cases of SFR were reported.
+It is difficult to discern how many of those cases specifically were RMSF because of the new reporting, but the CDC reports that in clinical reviews of RMSF cases, about 5% to 10% of cases are fatal.18 According to the literature, most cases occur in pediatric patients, with the highest incidence between the ages of 5 and 9 years,19-21 and males are affected more commonly than females.19

 R. rickettsii is a Gram-negative, obligate, intracellular bacterium that is transmitted to humans via the bite of an Ixodes tick.
 Typically, the tick must be attached for four to six hours for transmission of the bacteria.
 It also can be transmitted via feces and being crushed (e.g., while being removed).
 It has a tropism for endothelial cells where it multiplies, causing focal endothelial proliferation and mononuclear cell infiltration and leading to red blood cell leakage and thrombosis of surrounding tissue, which can affect all organ systems.17,19,20,22 The bacteria also induce a procoagulant state, which is the pathogenesis for DIC (although it is quite rare).20

 The incubation period is about four to seven days but ranges from two to 14 days.17,19-22 Fever is the earliest and most common sign of infection and occurs in at least 97% of children with RMSF, often exceeding 102° F (38.9° C).
-Headache is present in 40-60% of children younger than 15 years of age and often is severe.
-About 90-95% of children have a rash at some point during the illness.17,20
+Headache is present in 40% to 60% of children younger than 15 years of age and often is severe.
+About 90% to 95% of children have a rash at some point during the illness.17,20

 The classic triad of fever, rash, and headache is seen only in about 3% of patients early in the course, but increases to about 70% later into the disease process.19,20